tsnellgrove/dark_castle2/castle_to_do2.md

 			- nb: most of my errors were just long-standing variable passing misses...
 I guess it was lax in the monolithic form

 2.1.4 - Clean-up
-	- Additional Puzzle Clues:
+	- DONE: Additional Puzzle Clues:
-		- call the crown 'royal_crown' in Nana's memory
+		- DONE: call the crown 'royal_crown' in Nana's memory
-		- Indicate in the grimy_axe description that it could kill a crocodile
+		- DONE: Indicate in the grimy_axe description that it could kill a crocodile
 			- 'small_print' = 'ACME Axe: Effective at dispatching small dragons, large crocidiles, and even the most agressive of trees.'
-	- Features:
+	- DONE: Features:
-		- Add a 'version' command (set in static_dict['version'])
+		- DONE: Add a 'version' command (set in static_dict['version'])
-		- Add 'you can't X and object that's not in your hand' error for allowed_verbs; also: 'you can only read text'
+		- DONE: Add 'you can't X and object that's not in your hand' error for allowed_verbs; also: 'you can only read text'

 	- flaskify main routine